 Social media can be targeted and interactive, meaning that it can be more effective than print adverts.
 Social media can also be measurable, and you can track engagements and use it to follow up on leads, make connections and gain new clients.

 Because of this, social media can help to establish better relationships by showcasing your expertise and service offering using articles, posting videos, and sharing case studies and testimonials.

-There are many social media platforms available to use and each have their own benefits.
+There are many social media platforms available to use and each has their own benefits.
 In our opinion there are some platforms that are best for building a client base and following, these are Facebook and Instagram.
-There are many more available, but these are the two we would recommend to begin your journey into social media marketing.
+There are many more available, but these are the two we would recommend beginning your journey into social media marketing.